 A good rule of thumb is to avoid extremes.
 Words like "never" or "always" are not usually present in the correct answer.
 But to follow my own advice, I should never say never!

 Another essential mindset, and one that the new SAT will ask to use explicitly, is one that looks for evidence.

 Back Up Your Answers With Evidence

-Don't just choose an answer that "feels" right - instead, make sure you can back up all your answers with evidence direct from the text.
+Don't just choose an answer that "feels" right—instead, make sure you can back up all your answers with evidence direct from the text.

 None of these questions require you to have any pre-existing knowledge of the topic.
 Instead, they're testing your reading comprehension.
 All your answers should be proven and supported by the passage.
 Even if the answer were to be factually inaccurate (don't worry, it won't be), the questions are still completely about the passage, not about knowledge you already have.

-This is an important point to remember for the new SAT, which will use texts with which you may be familiar or that are especially relevant to history or contemporary life.
-To answer questions correctly, it's crucial that you turn off your personal biases or opinion and base your understanding completely on the text at hand.
+This is an important point to remember for the SAT, which will use texts with which you may be familiar or that are especially relevant to history or contemporary life.
+To answer questions correctly, it's crucial that you turn off your personal biases or opinions and base your understanding completely on the text at hand.
 Luckily, the new evidence support questions will be a good reminder to keep referring back to the text for your responses.

 You’ll likely get two to three evidence support questions per passage that explicitly ask you to choose one or a few lines that prove your answer to a previous question.
 These help you check your thinking and ensure that you have proof for an answer.